 Dick Kraatz was the NAIA’s leading scorer for the 1969 season.

-Holmes helped lead the 2009 and 2010 Chargers teams to NCAA regional playoff appearances and holds the school’s all-time record for receiving yardage and single-game reception record with 16 catches in the 2010 NCAA regional playoffs.
+Holmes helped lead the 2009 and 2010 Chargers teams to NCAA regional playoff appearances and set the school record for receiving yardage and single-game reception record with 16 catches in the 2010 NCAA regional playoffs.

 Holmes racked up 181 catches for 2,444 yards, scoring 17 touchdowns during his junior and senior years.
 After Hillsdale, Holmes led the Oakland Raiders in receiving yards in 2014.
 Holmes just completed his sixth NFL season with the Buffalo Bills and has played in 76 NFL games with 115 receptions for 1,582 yards and 15 touchdowns.